josdejong/typed-function/README.md

     });
     ```

--   `typed.config: Object`

-    An object with configuration options for typed-function:

-    -   `minify: boolean`

-        If true (default), the functions are generated from minified code.
-        If false the typed-functions have a nicely readable .toString() source.

 ### Output

 The functions generated with `typed({...})` have:

 - A function `toString`.
-When `typed.config.minify` is set to `true` (is `false`
-  by default), the `toString` function will return well readable code which can
+Returns well readable code which can be used to see
-  be used to see what the function exactly does.
-For debugging purposes.
+  what the function exactly does.
+Mostly for debugging purposes.
 - A property `signatures`, which holds a map with the (normalized)
   signatures as key and the original sub-functions as value.
 - A property `name` containing name of the typed function or an empty string.